 - Tell you when you are eligible to receive your money.

-- Include a 10 digit Master Student Financial Assistance Agreement (MFSAA) number.
+- Include a 10 digit Master Student Financial Assistance Agreement (MSFAA) number.

 Master Student Financial Assistance Agreement